Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 Duke Performance Insights

-- The Blue Devils are outscoring opponents by 17.9 points per game with a +125 scoring differential overall.
-They put up 77.6 points per game (56th in college basketball) and give up 59.7 per outing (107th in college basketball).
+- The Blue Devils have a +125 scoring differential, topping opponents by 17.9 points per game.
+They're putting up 77.6 points per game to rank 56th in college basketball and are allowing 59.7 per outing to rank 107th in college basketball.

 South Carolina Performance Insights

-- The Gamecocks' +265 scoring differential (outscoring opponents by 44.2 points per game) is a result of putting up 94.5 points per game (fourth in college basketball) while giving up 50.3 per outing (eighth in college basketball).
+- The Gamecocks are outscoring opponents by 44.2 points per game, with a +265 scoring differential overall.
+They put up 94.5 points per game (fourth in college basketball) and give up 50.3 per outing (eighth in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.